Prince Harry and Duchess Meghan share photos from baby Archie's christening day

-LONDON, UK — The youngest member of Britain's royal family, Archie Mountabatten-Windsor, was christened Saturday in a private family ceremony at Windsor Castle.
+LONDON, UK — The youngest member of Britain's royal family, Archie Mountbatten-Windsor, was christened Saturday in a private family ceremony at Windsor Castle.

 "The Duke and Duchess of Sussex are so happy to share the joy of this day with members of the public who have been incredibly supportive since the birth of their son," a post on the couple's official Instagram account stated.